The Definition Of Transmedia

 The term media has traditionally been used as a label for mainstream news outlets.
 More recently, its use has been reclaimed from such negative and political connotation, now commonly used to refer to the variety of multimodal (and increasingly digital) communication forms.

-Plural form of the singular medium, media are simply ways of communicating ideas: letters, novels, magazines, emails, paintings, videos, and countless other forms can be considered media.
+Plural form of the singular medium, media are simply ‘ways’ of communicating ideas and is a cause and effect of digital literacy: letters, novels, magazines, emails, paintings, videos, and countless other forms can be considered media.
 It can come in classic or modern forms, formal and informal, all boiling down to the basic human need to communicate.

 Any balanced discussion of media (though I’m not making any claims) has to include Marshall McLuhan.

 In his professional prime during a time when televisions were replacing radios and McCarthyism was changing lives, McLuhan was witness to a powerful and important change in culture.
 Among other revelatory ideas, McLuhan felt that the ‘individual man’ was being replaced by ‘tribal man’ through media—media acting as a kind of conscious glue.
 He saw that humankind was coming to define itself through media—involuntarily, through numbing consumption and persistent conditioning.
 In this way, he saw media forms as social long before Zuckerberg had his big idea.